-If you spend a lot of time sitting upright in bed, you’ll want a taller headboard, whereas if you’re the type of person who climbs into bed and goes straight to sleep, a shorter one will do the trick for you.
+If you spend a lot of time sitting upright in bed, you’ll want a taller headboard, whereas if you’re the type of person who climbs into bed and goes straight to sleep, a shorter one will do the trick.

-Note that, aesthetically, a high footboard would be best if you have a high headboard, especially if you have a large room.
+Note that a high footboard would be best aesthetically if you have a tall headboard, especially if you have a large room.
 This creates a sense of grandeur, whereas a low headboard and low footboard are more the way to achieve a contemporary look.
-Alternatively, you can give the bed a fresh, modern feel by having a medium height headboard and no footboard.
+Alternatively, you can give the bed a fresh, modern feel with a medium-height headboard and no footboard.

 How high should the headboard be above the mattress?
-As a guide, the standard height is anywhere between 35.5 and 73.7 centimetres (14 to 29 inches).
+As a guide, the standard height is between 35.5 and 73.7 centimetres (14 to 29 inches).
 Anything above this, you can take to be extra tall.

 What is more important to you when you’re choosing your headboard?
 Why are you buying one?

 If you’re concentrating more on making the bed the focal piece of the room, you may care more about the design, the material, and the finish of the headboard than whether it stores your belongings.

-Of course, none of this means that a headboard can’t be functional and look nice at the same time.
+Of course, none of this means that a headboard can’t be functional and look nice simultaneously.
 It’s possible to have the best of both worlds when you buy a headboard with storage space.

-You don’t want your headboard and all the other elements of the bedroom vying for your attention, or anyone else’s who walks into the room.
+You don’t want your headboard and all the other elements of the bedroom vying for your attention or anyone else who walks into the room.
 The headboard should coexist harmoniously with the existing décor (or you should consider how it will do this if you’re redecorating).
 Black, for instance, really offsets a bed, but if you have a floral-themed room, a black leather headboard will look hideously out of place!